EngFlow/codelabs/README.md

 ## Exercise 3: Java client unit tests

 In this exercise, we will build tests for several Java classes.
 Look in `//java/src/main/java/bazel/bootcamp`.
-You should see two new files:
+You should see four new files:
+* `JavaLoggingClientLibrary.java`
+* `JavaLoggingClient.java`
 * `JavaLoggingClientLibraryTest.java`
 * `JavaLoggingClientTest.java`

+### Test structure

+In the new files, `JavaLoggingClientLibraryTest.java` tests the functionality of `JavaLoggingClientLibrary`, and `JavaLoggingClientTest.java` tests the functionality of `JavaLoggingClient`.

+* Look at the build files for the target `JavaLoggingClientLibrary`.
+What is its relationship to `JavaLoggingClient`?
+* What should we expect about the relationship of these tests, when we create their test targets?

+### Create `java_test` targets

 1. Edit the `BUILD` file for `JavaLoggingClientLibraryTest.java`, and add the following entry:
     ```